 Many people are interested in becoming foster parents but aren’t always sure what the process entails, or what the foster care requirements are to become a carer.
-Find out everything you need to know about who can foster, the criteria for fostering and more now.
+From how old you need to be, your UK residency and your health, find out everything you need to know about criteria for fostering a child now.

-Your gender, race, religion, relationship status or whether you identify as LGBTQ+ has no impact on your ability to provide top quality care to a child or young person – and so none of the above impacts your ability to become a foster carer.
+Your gender, race, religion, relationship status or whether you identify as LGBTQ+ has no impact on your ability to provide top quality care to a child or young person.
+Therefore, this means that none of the above impacts your ability to become a foster carer.

-However, when considering if you could foster, there should be other factors to consider before you apply:
+However, when considering if you could foster, there should be other factors to consider before you apply, such as:

-If you’re interested in fostering, and think the above foster carer requirements match your character and circumstances, get in touch with us today to find out more fostering information about if you could foster a child.
+If you’re interested in fostering, and think the above foster carer requirements match your character and circumstances, get in touch with us today.
+Our team of experts will help you find out more information about how to foster a child.